 - Aggressive Advantage: Players in late positions can afford to play more aggressively because they can see how others act before them.

-- Wider Hand Range: In LP, you can open up your starting hand selection to include a wider range of hands due to your positional advantage.
+- Wider Hand Range: In LP, you can open up your starting hand selection to include a broader range of hands due to your positional advantage.
 You can capitalise on the weaknesses of others and control your actions.

 Adjusting Hand Selection Based on Position